-Objective - Promote mixed use development within the Downtown/Main Street Designation, particularly the addition of housing above ground floor commercial.
+Objective - Promote mixed-use development within the Downtown/Main Street Designation, particularly the addition of housing above ground floor commercial.

-- A. Review and amend the zoning standards pertaining to mixed use developments within the Business Zoning District. - B. Develop standards and incentives for the development of live-work units within the Business
+A. Review and amend the zoning standards pertaining to mixed-use developments within the Business Zoning District.

-- and Light Industrial zoning districts. - C. Adopt building and site design standards for Downtown/Main Street to ensure new construction is consistent and cohesive with the historic character and charm of the city. - D. Create a work plan and/or capital improvement plan for implementation of the 2024 Downtown Master Plan
+- B. Develop standards and incentives for the development of community housing units, live-work units, and other diverse housing options within the Business and Industrial zoning districts. - C. Adopt consistent and cohesive building, site design, and human-scale streetscape standards for Downtown/Main Street to further encourage commercial, civic, and cultural activity in Hailey. - D. Create a work plan and/or capital improvement plan for implementation of the 2024 Downtown Master Plan.

-Objective - Ensure that downtown is an active and welcoming civic center that promotes and encourages public gatherings.
+Objective - Ensure that Downtown is an active and welcoming civic center that promotes and encourages public gatherings.

 - E. Create a central gathering place within Downtown as envisioned in the Downtown Master Plan. - F. Adopt streetscape standards for Downtown/Main Street in accordance with Downtown Master Plan, including provisions for street level activation such as outdoor dining and urban design elements and street furnishings. - G. Ensure Downtown businesses are accessible by vehicles, bicycles, and pedestrians, serving the needs of diverse resident and visiting populations, and maintaining a safe, active, and vibrant sense of place for all. - H. Require the provision of civic space commensurate with the scale of new development within Downtown. - I. Activate underutilized spaces such as parking lots or low-traffic areas downtown through events and temporary uses and installations.
-Identify specific locations where development is desired and support pop-ups to test and call attention to the potential of these areas.
+Identify specific locations where development is desired and support pop-ups to test and call attention to the potential of these areas. - J. Encourage the utilization of shared parking arrangements and other creative public/private partnerships to meet future parking needs and further decrease underutilized spaces such as parking lots. - K. Pursue public parking opportunities and the development of public parking facilities.
+Improve upon the function and utilization of existing public parking facilities downtown and the overall user experience associated with these facilities through the future implementation of a Parking Strategic Plan.

-Goal 3.5.3 - Promote environmental stewardship of wild lands, open spaces and water resources surrounding the city by prioritizing infill development within the developed areas of Hailey.
+Goal 3.5.3 - Promote environmental stewardship of wild lands, open spaces and water resources surrounding the City by prioritizing infill development within the developed areas of Hailey.

-Objective - Promote the stewardship and preservation of natural and open spaces, flood zones, and hillsides within Quigley and Croy Canyons.
+Objective - Promote the stewardship and preservation of natural and open spaces, flood zones, canyons and hillsides within and around Hailey.

-- A. Adopt appropriate development standards for the Sensitive Lands Designation. - B. Facilitate the establishment of conservation easements through annexation or redevelopment to further protect native landscapes, open space, and water resources.
+- A. Adopt appropriate development standards and zoning tools for the conservation of Sensitive Lands Designation. - B. Facilitate the establishment of conservation easements through annexation or redevelopment to further protect native landscapes, open space, and water resources. - C. Identify areas of opportunity for camping and day use facilities that encourage responsible use of land within designated areas.